panzhansheng/blog_repository/README.md

 # blog_repository
-this this the demo sample for DeepLearning in Action course in SCNU.
+This this the demo sample for DeepLearning in Action course in SCNU.